bnb-chain/greenfield/docs/modules/billing-and-payment.md

----
-title: Billing and Payment
-order: 3
----

 # Billing and Payment

 If you're interested in knowing the real-time pricing for storage and querying on Greenfield, we invite you to